Manufacturers who use machine learning (ML) in their medical devices or IVDs must comply with numerous regulatory requirements.

 - 1 – Guide for Architectural Framework and Application of Federated Machine Learning

-l) ISO standards under development
+ISO standards currently under development

 Several working groups at ISO are also working on AI/ML-specific standards: